Skip to Main Content

 Where can you film in South Korea?

-We film throughout Korea—Jeju Island offers volcanic reefs and the unique haenyeo freediving culture, Busan and the Korea Strait provide accessible coastal sites, the Gangneung East Sea coast has clear-water environments, and the Daejeon water film studio handles fully controlled maritime work.
-DMZ coastal areas remain restricted; we coordinate via the Korea Coast Guard.
+We film across Korea.
+Jeju Island offers volcanic reefs and the unique haenyeo freediving culture, Busan and the Korea Strait give easy-to-reach coastal sites, the Gangneung East Sea coast has clear water, and the Daejeon water film studio handles fully controlled maritime work.
+DMZ coastal areas stay off-limits, and our team clears every shoot through the Korea Coast Guard.

 How do you handle underwater communication?